UPDATE (3 SEPTEMBER): Winner of the 2014 Wolfson Economics Prize is David Rudlin (URBED)

 The case for garden cities is overwhelming with the current housing situation in the UK creating hardship and inequality for millions of people.
 But finding an innovative way to build communities that truly provide for and support their residents is not simple to achieve.
 The 2014 Wolfson Economics Prize therefore seeks to develop an answer to the question of how to bring about a new garden city.

 The second Wolfson Economics Prize, launched on 14th November 2013, will be awarded to the entrant who offers the best answer to the question “How would you deliver a new Garden City which is visionary, economically viable, and popular?”
+The deadline for entries was 3 March 2014 and 279 entries were received.

-Entrants are strongly advised to structure their submissions to cover the three closely interrelated criteria identified in the Prize question: vision, economic viability (and thus governance) and popularity.
+Entrants were strongly advised to structure their submissions to cover the three closely interrelated criteria identified in the Prize question: vision, economic viability (and thus governance) and popularity.
 These three criteria are laid out in greater detail in the Prospectus.

 The judges are: